richiebono/posts-api/README.md

 `$ choco install docker-cli`

-There is a `docker-compose.yml` file for starting MySQL with Docker.
+There is a `docker-compose.yml` file for starting mongoDB with Docker.

 `$ docker-compose up`